dotnet/runtimelab/src/docs/binding-generics.md

 The InitializeWithCopy should be used if we need to return a type to a swift caller, for example a closure, virtual method - anything done from a reverse invoke.

 For heap allocated types (classes and actors), the pointer is not a buffer but is is and actual instance pointer.
-For getting that into C#, we need to have a global registry that has a map of NativeHandle -> GCHandle where the GCHandle is taken from the actual C# instance of the type.
-For a type that doesn't exist in the map, we use the C# type (if we have it) or use the TypeMetadata to identify the C# type and run a flavor of constructor that takes a NativeHandle to initialize the type.
+For getting that into C#, we need to have a global registry that has a map of SwiftHandle -> GCHandle where the GCHandle is taken from the actual C# instance of the type.
+For a type that doesn't exist in the map, we use the C# type (if we have it) or use the TypeMetadata to identify the C# type and run a flavor of constructor that takes a SwiftHandle to initialize the type.
 As part of the memory management, we take both a strong and weak reference to the Swift handle.
 If the C# type is disposed, we inform the registry and it removes it from the cache as well as dropping the references.
 In BTfS this is in the class SwiftObjectRegistry.
 The strong reference is taken in the object and the weak is taken in the registry.

 ## Generic Types